instana/envoy-tracing/README.md

 Envoy Proxy versions 1.15 until 1.29 are supported by the distributed tracing based on OpenTracing.

 With Envoy version 1.30 onwards, tracing is based on [OpenTelemetry](https://opentelemetry.io/docs/languages/cpp/).
-There will be a demonstration repository [envoy-otel-tracing](https://github.com/instana/envoy-tracing) soon.
+Visit the demonstration repository [envoy-otel-tracing](https://github.com/instana/envoy-otel-tracing) for those.

 ## Prerequisites